Numerical evidence for marginal scaling at the integer quantum Hall transition: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work, we scrutinized the consequences of Zirnbauer's marginal scaling scenario\cite{Zirnbauer2019} recently conjectured for the IQHT.
 We proposed and analyzed a beyond-linear-order expansion of the RG beta functions for the longitudinal and Hall conductivities taking into account the known topology of the flow diagram.
-At criticality, our numerical simulations of the one- and two-channel network models confirmed that the resulting RG equation indeed describes the flow of the critical longitudinal conductivity with the system size $L$.
-The RG flow depends on a single universal number $|b_1|$ which we determined numerically to be $\ourbone$.
-For future work, it is important to find this parameter $|b_1|$ via an analytical calculation within the conjectured conformal field theory\cite{Zirnbauer2019} and confirm the surprisingly large value found numerically.
+At criticality, our numerical simulations of the one- and two-channel network models confirm that the resulting RG equation indeed describes the flow of the critical longitudinal conductance with the system size $L$.
+The RG flow depends on a universal number $|b_1|$ which we determined numerically to depend only on the \bs{aspect ratio $a$, $|b_1|\simeq1.2$ for small aspect ratio $a\ll 1$ and $\ourbone$ for large aspect ratio $a\gg 1$.
+We attribute this surprising geometry dependence to the subtle role of the absorbing boundary conditions imposed by the ideal leads.
+As the bulk quantity $|b_1|$ is a unique and universal number for the marginal scaling scenario of the IQHT, further analytical work is clearly needed to shed light on this issue.}

-We stress that consistency with the critical marginal scaling defined by Eqs.~\eqref{eq:dm_crit} and \eqref{eq:b1} is a necessary condition for any model to be in the IQHT universality class.
-To further support such universality beyond the two network models studied so far, in Fig.~\ref{fig:sigma}, we present the conductivity data for a 2d Dirac model with disorder in the unitary class at a finite energy $E=0.8$ and disorder strength $W=2$, see Ref.~[\onlinecite{Sbierski2020c}] for details of the model definition and numerical method.
-Although the range of system sizes is not as large as for the network models, the Dirac data is also consistent with the universal marginal scaling.
-We expect the universality to hold for the wide-slab conductivity in the variety of numerical models studied as realizations of the IQHT but not considered in this work.

 Moving away from the critical point, we showed by a proof-of-principle numerical solution of the conjectured flow equations how an \emph{effective} localization length exponent $\nu_\text{eff}$ can arise from marginal scaling where formally $\nu^{-1}=0$.
 The effective exponent depends on the critical conductivity at short distances, albeit the detailed functional relation probably requires an account of higher-order terms in the flow equations, which is left for future work.
 Interestingly, it appears that the selection of models for the IQHT studied in the literature so far conspired to have very close critical conductivities and, accordingly, only moderate (less than 10\%) variations of $\nu_\text{eff}$ from the value $\nu_\text{CC1}=2.6$ accepted for the CC1.
 These variations were mostly blamed to uncertainties in the fitting procedure or finite-size effects.